flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

 For productive scripts I recommend to use the silent mode, since everything looks more professional, when you don\'t see annoying standard messages.
-Also it\'s easier to handle, since the failure cases are indicated in an easier way.
+Also it's easier to handle, since the failure cases are indicated in an easier way.

 #### Verbose Mode